MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

    * - Name
      - Description
      - Default
-   * - skip.artifact.checker
+   * - run.artifact.checker
-     - When this property is set to true, all artifact checkers are skipped.
+     - When this property is set (any value), the artifact checker is executed.
      - Not set
    * - skip.addonconf.checker
      - When this property is set to true, the addon configurations checker is not executed.